hdc-arizona/hdc-arizona.github.io/logistics.md

 We use [Slack](https://hdcarizona.slack.com/) for a catch-all IRC and IM equivalent.
-We don't require you to be on Slack at all times but since many of us *are* on Slack We try to have a per-project channel.
+We don't require you to be on Slack at all times but since many of us *are* on Slack, that's usually the best way to get in touch.

+We try to have a per-project channel.

 # Software